 - Mentor for junior academic staff;

-- Member of SHU Research Concordat Sub-Committee;
+- Former member of SHU Research Concordat Sub-Committee;

 - Member of the ACES KTP Steering Group;